sumukh-m/sumukh-m/README.md

  -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  My name is Sumukh Mydur and I am currently a pursuing Master's in Applied Computing in University of Windsor.

-- Worked as a Software developer intern at DIMAAG-AI based in Sunnyvale, California where worked on Deep Learning projects.
+- Worked as a Software developer intern at DIMAAG-AI based in Sunnyvale, California where I worked on Deep Learning projects.
 - I'm a Full Stack Java and Angular developer with development expertise in Java/J2EE/Spring MVC/Hibernate/AngularJS/Python.
 - I have trained in Java and Python.